Optimal operating parameters for next-generation xenon gas time projection chambers: Analysis

 The $^{137}$Xe backgrounds are flat across this energy range, while the $^{208}$Tl has a slowly decreasing slope.
 The bump at $\sim$2.37 MeV corresponds to the Compton edge of the 2.615~MeV gamma ray.
 The $^{214}$Bi background includes the photopeak of the 2.448 MeV gamma along with a few higher energy $^{214}$Po deexcitation gammas.

-A lower energy resolution increases the width of Gaussian smear applied to these distributions allowing more events to overlap with the signal.
-The overall acceptance of background is shown in Fig.~\ref{fig:ERes}, top right and bottom row for each background for different energy resolutions assumed ranging from 0.3\% FWHM to 1.2\% FWHM for events depositing an initial energy within 2.3--2.6 MeV.
-The 0.3\% represents the intrinsic resolution of a GXeTPC from Fano fluctuations \cite{PhysRev.72.26} assuming energy is measured from the ionization charge, while 1.2\% energy resolution represents a less-favorable detector energy resolution.
-The more realistic energy resolutions are in the range 0.5\% to 1\% FWHM.
-These distributions were generated assuming 25 bar pressure; however, the shape of these distributions is not expected to significantly vary with pressure.
+A poorer energy resolution increases the width of Gaussian smear applied to these distributions allowing more events to overlap with the signal.
+The overall acceptance of background is shown in Fig.~\ref{fig:ERes}, top right and bottom row for each background for different energy resolutions assumed for events depositing an initial energy within 2.3--2.6 MeV.
 The distributions are plotted as a function of a relative signal efficiency loss obtained from applying an asymmetric cut in the ROI.
 This cut is done by increasing the value of the lower bound energy range in the ROI window.
 This is better visualized by considering Fig.~\ref{fig:ERes} top left, whereby the dashed blue line is moved to the right.
-As this cut value is increased, this causes the total signal efficiency to reduce while also rejecting more background.
+As this cut value is increased, this causes the total signal efficiency to diminish while also rejecting more background.

+The 0.3\% FWHM energy resolution represents the intrinsic resolution of a GXeTPC from Fano fluctuations \cite{PhysRev.72.26} assuming energy is measured from the ionization charge, while 1.2\% FWHM energy resolution represents an energy resolution an actual tonne-scale detector might easily achieve.
+More optimistic energy resolutions are in the range 0.5\% to 1\% FWHM.
+These distributions were generated with a dedicated simulation assuming 25 bar pressure; however, the shape of these distributions is expected to vary insignificantly with pressure.

 The shape of the energy resolution curves are similar for $^{137}$Xe and $^{208}$Tl backgrounds as their shape is mostly flat while there is a stronger slope with $^{214}$Bi due to the variation of the energy cut along the photopeak.